thehackerwithin/berkeley/index.md

 ## Where:

-This meeting takes place at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).
+This meeting takes place Tuesdays at 4pm at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).

 Room 190, Doe Library, The University of California - Berkeley